Camila Cabello and Shawn Mendes enternecen networks with new posting. Oh Aww! - Code List

 However, the singer of cuban origin and her boyfriend tend to be much more reserved with their romance.
 They are not very fans to share their love with the rest of the world, as do other famous couples.

-Anyway, never bad to upload once in a while a tender photograph with that special person.
+Anyway, never bad to upload a heartwarming picture next to that special person.
 So, that the singer of Señorita surprised with his latest publication.

 Next to Shawn, and their two puppies, Camila she is more than happy.
 Even had to explain in words what that feels like, just enough to put an emoji of a heart.